c0dezli/SpaceJet/README.md

-# FinalProject
+# SpaceJet

-This is the final project of CS 221 class.
+This is a mini game based on java, also the final project of CS 221 class.

-Our team members:
+#Our team members:
 * Nero
 * Steve
 * Ewing